gw-ospo/curioss-patterns/PATTERN-TEMPLATE.md

 Below is a list of common categories of academic OSPO activities \- please choose which apply:

-- [ ] Building University OSS Community
+- Building University OSS Community
-- [ ] Demonstrating value as an OSPO
+- Demonstrating value as an OSPO
-- [ ] Sharing OSS Best Practices
+- Funding & Financial Support
-- [ ] OSS Education & Skills
+- OSS Advocacy & Policy
-- [ ] Working with Tech Transfer / External Partners
+- OSS Education & Skills
-- [ ] Tools & Infrastructure
+- Sharing OSS Best Practices
-- [ ] Supporting OSS development
+- Supporting OSS development
-- [ ] OSS Advocacy & Policy
+- Tools & Infrastructure
-- [ ] Funding & Financial Support
+- Working with Tech Transfer / External Partners

 # Context

 *When and where does this pattern apply?*